Targum -- A Multilingual New Testament Translation Corpus: Conclusion

 \section{Conclusion}

-In this paper, we introduce \texttt{targum}, a multilingual New Testament corpus focused on the depth of translation within each language to address a key gap in existing biblical resources.
-By providing extensive coverage for five European languages and enriching 352 unique translations with manually-verified metadata, \texttt{targum} offers the necessary infrastructure for a new class of computational research.
-This resource makes it feasible to address long-standing questions about the interplay of theology, style, and culture in translation using scalable quantitative methods.
+\texttt{Targum} addresses a key gap in existing biblical resources by providing a multilingual New Testament corpus focused on the depth of translation within each language.
+With extensive coverage for five European languages and \data{unique_translations} unique translations enriched with verified metadata, \texttt{Targum} provides the infrastructure for a new class of computational research --- addressing long-standing questions about the interplay of theology, style, and culture in translation using scalable quantitative methods.